 We began our programs in 2014 and became an official 501c3 in the US and ONG in Guatemala in 2015.
 Founded by Brennan McMillan, Pennsylvania, and Emily Keller, Vermont, we are an organization seeking to empower the community of Santa Maria de Jesus, Sacatepéquez, Guatemala, especially the youth, to help their neighbors.
 This organization began as its founders were living in the community and began meeting needs one person at a time.
 This mentality of helping one person at a time has now grown into this organization.
 Since 2014 we have continued to grow and establish our programs.
-We now serve thousands of people annually and our feeding program for the elderly provided over 27,000 meals in 2016.
+We now serve thousands of people annually and our feeding program for the elderly provided over 27,000 meals in 2016, and has grown to provide over 50,000 meals in 2017.
 We are extremely humbled to see how our organization has grown in such a short amount of time.
 We have over 40 volunteers who run the daily activities of our programs as well as two employees.
 We have a board of directors of five of our most trusted local volunteers who oversee the programs when the directors are in the US.
 In addition, we have several volunteers stateside who help us.
 Our programs now include our feeding program for the elderly, community center, scholarships for our volunteers, medical aid, construction projects, formula assistance, monthly grocery aid, and grocery assistance for single mothers.
 All of our programs have various checks and balances in place to ensure we run as smoothly as possible and are able to help those who are eager to use the help they are given to succeed.

 Before we enroll anyone in one of our programs, we first do a home visit to assess the need.
 To be eligible for our programs, families or individuals must prove to us that they have a need.
 We ask those who receive our assistance to come and help at the community center or with the feeding program as a way to pay it forward.